Everything you need to know about kite control bars

 Nearly all kitesurfing manufacturers have developed their own designs, but they all serve the same purpose.

-The most advanced models offer high-end safety systems that bring the kite down is a couple of seconds.
+The most advanced models offer high-end safety systems that bring the kite down in a couple of seconds.

 Modern kite bars are made of carbon and aluminum, and they're covered with soft rubber grips that won't hurt your hands.

 There are basically two types of control bars:

-4-Line Kite Bars: a simple control system that is less likely to tangle.
+- 4-Line Kite Bars: a simple control system that is less likely to tangle.
 The safety leash is connected to one of the front power lines;

-5-Line Kite Bars: an advanced control system that can easily depower a kite.
+- 5-Line Kite Bars: an advanced control system that can easily depower a kite.
 The dedicated safety leash line provides additional safety;

 Because you spend most of the time connected to the bar, it's important to know how it works.

-1. The Control Bar: the steering wheel for the kite;
+- The Control Bar: the steering wheel for the kite;

-4. The Safety Leash: a strong spring-loaded cord connected to the safety line on the kite that you keep your wing close to you even after releasing the chicken loop;
+- The Safety Leash: a strong spring-loaded cord connected to the safety line on the kite that you keep your wing close to you even after releasing the chicken loop;

-5. The Trim System: a system that allows the rider to reduce or increase the kite's power without moving the bar, i.e., sheeting out or sheeting in;
+- The Trim System: a system that allows the rider to reduce or increase the kite's power without moving the bar, i.e., sheeting out or sheeting in;

-7. The Floaters: two sponges that provide flotation for the bar and protect the rider from getting injured with the lines;
+- The Floaters: two sponges that provide flotation for the bar and protect the rider from getting injured with the lines;